danqingpan/LeetCode/201/README.md

 # Priciple:
-The problem tests how to implement topological sorting method.
-To solve such a problem, we need:
+This problem tests how to implement topological sorting method.
+To solve this problem, we need:
 a. a data structure that holds nodes with zero inlets
 b. a data structure that counts the inlet for all nodes
 c. a node viewing method (bfs, dfs)